Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Experiments and Results

 \subsection{False Malign detection}

-\paragraph{}The primary focus of this section is detecting False Malign from untampered scans.
+The primary focus of this section is to detect false malignant from untampered scans.
 In the blind trial conducted by the authors of CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}), 3 radiologists and an AI were asked to classify 80 scans as either benign or malignant.
 The injected tumor misdiagnosis rate for radiologists and AI was 99.2\% and 100\% respectively.
 The AI model used was a 3D Deep Leaky Noisy-or Network (\cite{DBLP:journals/corr/abs-1711-08324}) trained on the Lung Nodule Analysis (LUNA) dataset (\cite{LUNA_DBLP:journals/corr/SetioTBBBC0DFGG16}).